TeamSpeak-Systems/ts-services/README.md

 Or for the **beta-** version scheme:

     git checkout tags/beta-57 -b beta-57

-**Note: Also don't skip updates: if you have beta-55 and there is already a beta-57, you should update to beta-56 and *then* to beta-57.**

 Once you have a checkout, follow the README.md coming with the release.